MangoKiwiPlumGrape/me_cleaner_thinkpad/README.md

-# me_cleaner — HAP Soft-Disable Fork (8th–14th Gen Intel)
+# me_cleaner v1.3 2026 — HAP Soft-Disable Fork (8th–14th Gen Intel)

 For a detailed comparison of HAP vs soft-disable effectiveness across hardware generations, see [ME_Disable_Comparison.md](ME_Disable_Comparison.md).

-> Fork of [corna/me_cleaner](https://github.com/corna/me_cleaner) focused on **correctly setting the HAP (High Assurance Platform) bit** on Intel platforms from 8th through 14th generation, with hardware-confirmed offsets for ThinkPad LP/U-series machines.
+> Fork of [corna/me_cleaner](https://github.com/corna/me_cleaner) focused on **correctly setting the HAP (High Assurance Platform) bit** on Intel platforms from 8th through 14th generation, with hardware-confirmed offsets for ThinkPad LP/U-series and Other machines,  Results in ME non functional i.e no version displayed in Bios and tools are unable to communicate with the MEI via interfaces etc.

 ---